Fire breaks out in Noida ESIC hospital

 Noida, Jan 09: Fire broke out in ESIC hospital in Noida Sector-24, Delhi on Thursday morning.
 Three fire tenders rushed to the spot.

 Reportedly, the fire broke out at ESIC hospital in Noida Sector-24 this morning in the basement of the seven-story hospital building, the rescue operation is underway.
-Patients and their family members are being evacuated from the hospital building and are been taken to safe place.
+Patients and their family members are being evacuated from the hospital building and are been taken to a safe place.

 The blaze reportedly broke out in the basement of the seven-story hospital building located in Sector 24, a police official said.